gerph/python-zipinfo-riscos/README.md

     python -m rozipfile [--chdir <dir>] --extract <archive> <files>*

+Producing a list of *SetType commands to restore filetypes from a badly extracted file:

+    python -m rozipfile [--chdir <dir>] --settypes <archive>

 ### Default filetype

 The default filetype for files that don't have any RISC OS extension information present (either as NFS-encoding or RISC OS extensions) is &FFD (Data).
 However, the switch `--default-filetype` can be used to default to a different type.
 Most commonly you may wish to set the default filetype to Text with `--default-filetype text`.